brandon-cheshire/automated-jellyfin-setup/README.md

 - **Prowlarr** for indexers
 - **Byparr** for bypassing cloudflare protection

-Using this configuration, after adding shows and movies to be monitored with Sonarr/Radarr, the latter handle interaction with Prowlarr for searching (which handles the cloudflare bypass, if necessary) and qbittorrent for downloading, then copies those files to the appropriate Jellyfin media directories.
-Either qbittorrent or Sonarr/Radarr can handle the removal of superfluous downloaded files/records after they've been relocated, depending on preference and other considerations (covered later).
+Using this configuration, after adding shows and movies to be monitored with Sonarr/Radarr, the latter handle interaction with Prowlarr for searching (and cloudflare bypass, if necessary), qbittorrent for downloading, and copying those downloads to the appropriate Jellyfin media directories.
+Qbittorrent or Sonarr/Radarr can handle the removal of download files after they've been relocated, depending on preference and other considerations (covered later).

 # Docker Installation